-George and Lavinia Johnston were the last members of the Johnston family to live on Kennebecasis Island and to own land that had originally belonged to Thomas Johnston, Sr. On October 30, 1940, for \$1, George and Lavinia sold their property in 1940 and it has had several owners between then and present day as depicted in table 6.
+George and Lavinia Johnston were the last members of the Johnston family to live on Kennebecasis Island and to own land that had originally belonged to Thomas Johnston, Sr. George and Lavinia sold their property in 1940.
+It has had several owners between then and present day as depicted in table 6.